 Since the others are there already, Santa makes them go too.
 And they also have to dress up.
 And for some reason, the reserved Connie has to dress like a stripper at a rich office Christmas party.
-Gee, if only this comic had been published in the 50’s, that might’ve been humorous.
+Gee, if only this comic had been published in the 50’s, that might’ve been fresh and humorous.

 Now that we’ve spent TWELVE of this issue’s TWENTY-TWO pages on boring non-humor, could something actually happen now?
 Well, something does.
 They get caught by a kid waiting up to see Santa, scold and send him to bed.
 And the head elf sent along to give them pointers keeps chewing them out and forcing Kristin to eat the cookies left out for Santa.

 How do the Knights take this criticism?
 Kristin threatens to punch him in the mouth if he doesn’t shut up.
 Which is in the vein of how they usually respond to people they don’t like.